intellectif-llc/polyglotas/database-schema.md

 word_level_feedback_param (jsonb, optional): Word-level feedback for dictation.

 ### Returns
 A table with the following column:

-points_awarded_total (integer): The total number of points awarded for the activity.
+points_awarded_total (integer): The total number of points awarded for the activity, including any streak bonuses.

 ### Definition